vpenso/scripts/docs/lustre.md

 ### Striping

-Split a file into small sections (stripes) and distribute these to multiple OSTs.
+Split a file into small sections (stripes) and distribute these for concurrent access to multiple OSTs.

 * Advantages:
   - The **file size** can be bigger then the storage capacity of a single OST.